Latest news: 21 April 2021

 You can find more information as well as answers to several other questions on the Ministry's website.

-Moreover, you can enter Denmark if you have been admitted to an educational institution in Denmark.
+You can enter Denmark if you have been admitted to an educational institution in Denmark.
 You must enter Denmark as late as possible before the start of your study programme.
-If you have already found a place to stay, you can enter Denmark as from the date when your lease commences or when you can move into your accommodation.
+If you have already found a place to stay, you can enter Denmark from the date when your lease commences or when you can move into your accommodation.
 If you have been issued with a student residence permit, you can present your residence permit as proof that you are entitled to live and stay in Denmark.

 A letter of confirmation from the educational institution at which you have enrolled or at which you are taking an admission test.
-It must also appear that the educational institution is open and that you have business requiring physical presence such as classes or an exam.
+It must also appear that the educational institution is open and that you have a business requiring physical presence such as classes or an exam.